dada-lang/dada/book/docs/design_docs/types.md

 }
 ```

-You can map the user's permisions to ...
+You can map the user's permissions to ...

 * `my = {is_share: false, has_lessor: false}`
 * `our = {is_share: true, has_lessor: false}`